0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity.md

 Indicative pricing is used for takers who are querying the prices they could receive.
 The Swap API will respond to an indicative price with the expected rate of trade between the asset pair specified.

-The indicative pricing resource is hosted at [`/swap/v1/price`](../api-references/get-swap-v1-price.md) and responds with pricing information, but that response does not contain a full 0x order, so it does not constitute a legitimate transaction that can be submitted to the Ethereum network.
-This resource can be used by price feeds and other applications that do not intend to submit an actual transaction.
+The indicative pricing resource is hosted at [`/swap/v1/price`](/0x-swap-api/api-references/get-swap-v1-price) and responds with pricing information, but that response does not contain a full 0x order, so it does not constitute a legitimate transaction that can be submitted to the Ethereum network (you must use [/quote](/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity#2-firm-quotes) for this).

+In order to receive indicative pricing that includes RFQ liquidity, the request to `/swap/v1/price` must include a non-null `takerAddress` parameter.

 ### Example Parameters of API Request